 - If you share information stating an individual under 18 is being abused or neglected.

 - If you share information indicating an elderly person is being abused or neglected.

 All counselors available through Teen Counseling are licensed, trained, and accredited at the state level.
-The counselors are independent professionals and are thoroughly vetted, however they are not employees of Teen Counseling.
-The team of experts are licensed, trained and experienced:
+The counselors are independent professionals and are thoroughly vetted, however, they are not employees of Teen Counseling.
+The team of experts are includes:

 - Psychologists (Ph.D/Psy.D)